nbc/RocketRubyBot/README.md

 All the methods of the [realtime API](https://rocket.chat/docs/developer-guides/realtime-api/) are available.
 The beginning of a documentation [here](doc/realtime_api.md).
 For more information, use [the code](lib/rocket-ruby-bot/realtime/api.rb) for the moment.

-They all return well-formed message you can send to RocketChat with `say` or `sync_say`.
+They all return well-formed messages you can send to RocketChat with `say` or `sync_say`.

 ```ruby
 client.say stream_notify_user user_id: "user_id", sub: "message"